fkd5/linkagesimulator/README.md

 ## Other notes

-The branche called "Fiona" has additional code that is not related to our final project, but will be kept for future work.
+The branch called "Fiona" has additional code that is not related to our final project, but will be kept for future work.